Farm unions write to PM Modi, seek resumption of dialogue

 Farmers say the laws will threaten their livelihoods by forcing them to sell to corporate giants at poor prices instead of government-run markets, which offer them minimum support prices (MSP).

-An agriculture ministry official who had overseen previous rounds of talks declined to comment on the letter.
+An agriculture ministry official who oversaw previous rounds of talks declined to comment on the letter.
 “The government is always ready to talk to farmers.
-The prime minister and the agriculture minister have said this in Parliament and outside,” another official said, requesting anonymity.
+The prime minister and the agriculture minister have said this in Parliament and outside,” another official said.

-The official said in February, Prime Minister Narendra Modi, speaking in Parliament, urged farmers to end their agitation, resume dialogue and assured them that the system of MSP would continue as usual.

 “We…are writing this letter a few days before our struggle completes six months on 26th May 2021.
-On the same day, your government at the Centre, the most anti-farmer government that this country has seen, completes seven years in office,” the letter to the PM stated.
+On the same day, your government at the Centre, the most anti-farmer government that this country has seen, completes seven years in office,” the letter stated.

-In their letter, the farm leaders said the country was going through a disastrous pandemic and “we have no desire to expose the protesting farmers or anyone else to avoidable health hazards”.

-It further states that “at the same time, farmers cannot give up on this struggle that is a matter of life and death for them and for their future generations”.

-The farm leaders, in their letter, said they were firm on their “core demands”.
+The farm leaders, however, added that they were firm on their “core demands”.
 These are repealing the three laws, a legal guarantee for MSP, besides protecting farmers from the adverse impact of a proposed electricity bill, which farmers fear would increase power costs for them.

-“Only direct talks with the government will end the agitation.
-But for the dialogue to resume, the government must end the atmosphere of enmity.
-The PM must show magnanimity and offer something new,” Gurnam Singh Chadhuni, a leader of the farmers’ platform, said.

-The farmers said they did not wish to “distract the government at this juncture”, pointing to the Covid-19 crisis.
-“But if we do not have a constructive and positive response from your government by 25th of this month, we shall be constrained to announce a further intensification of our struggle in the next phase, beginning with the national day of protest on the 26th of May,” it stated.

 “The farm laws are not under implementation since they are suspended.
 Yet, I think the government will respond positively to starting the dialogue process again since it cannot be seen to be closing the doors for talks,” said RS Mani, a farm economist formerly with the Tamil Nadu Agricultural University.